DiwakarBasnet/Machine-Learning/chapter-02-supervised-learning/ReadMe.md

 There are 2 types of learners in classification;
 - **Lazy learners:** Lazy learner stores the training dataset and waits until it receives the test dataset.
 It takes less time in training but more time for prediction.
 Example: K-NN algorithm, Case-based reasoning.
 - **Eager learners:** Eager learner develop a classification model based on a training dataset before receiving test dataset.
 It takes more time in learning and less time in prediction.
 Example: Decision Tree, Naive Bayes, ANN.

+* ### Decision Tree
+A decision tree is a flowchart-like tree structure where internal node represents features(attributes), the branch represents a decision rule and each leaf node represents the outcome.

+* ### Logistic Regression
+It is a process of modeling the probability of a discrete outcome given an input variable.
+Despite its name, it is a classification model rather than regression model.
+The best way to think about logistic regression is that it is a linear regression but for classification problems.